bhauman/figwheel-main/docs/tutorial.md

 ```

 > **TIP**: you can use `clj -m figwheel.main --help` to learn all of
-> the `figwheel.main` CLI flags and their abbriviations
+> the `figwheel.main` CLI flags and their abbreviations

 If you execute the above command and then view
 `target/public/cljs-out/cruel-main.js` you will see that it is now a